-But, that said, of the 7 or so temp receptionist jobs I had, three of them offered me a chance to take on more responsibility.
+That said, of the 7 or so temp receptionist jobs I had, three of them offered me a chance to take on more responsibility.
 And one of them even resulted in a job offer.
 (I will explain more about that in another post soon.)

-Making the most of your receptionist job
+Making the most of receptionist job

 We know that the receptionist is often the first face you see or first voice you hear.
 And that can color the entire experience for a client, colleague, or potential customer.